-9.2 Amendment.
+10.2 Amendment.
 Under appropriate limited circumstances, this Easement may be amended by Land Trust and Owner; provided that no amendment shall be allowed that (a) is inconsistent with the Conservation Purposes; (b) would significantly impair the Conservation Values; (c) affects the perpetual duration of the Easement; (d) affects the validity of this Easement under California law or the status of Land Trust under section 501(c)(3) of the Internal Revenue Code or successor or related law; or (e) creates or results in impermissible private benefit or private inurement as prohibited by section 501(c)(3) of the Internal Revenue Code.
 Any amendment or modification must be in writing, signed by Land Trust and Owner, and recorded in the same manner as this Easement.

-9.3 Termination.
+10.3 Termination.
 This Easement shall be of perpetual duration, it being the express intent of Owner and Land Trust that this Easement not be extinguished by, or merged into, any other interest or estate in the Protected Property now or hereafter held by Land Trust or any other party.
-This Easement may be terminated or extinguished in whole or in part only as set out in this section.
+This Easement may be terminated or extinguished in whole or in part only as set out in this section and through appropriate legal proceeding in a court of competent jurisdiction.
 Owner and Land Trust are committed to protecting and preserving the Conservation Values in perpetuity.
-Accordingly, this Easement is binding upon the current Owner and all future Owners of the Protected Property and conveys to Land Trust the right, duty and obligation to protect and preserve the Conservation Values to benefit this generation and generations to come.
+Accordingly, this Easement is binding upon the University Owner and all future Owners of the Protected Property and conveys to Land Trust the right, duty and obligation to protect and preserve the Conservation Values to benefit this generation and generations to come.
 If one or more Conservation Values of this Easement may no longer be protected, that inability shall not be sufficient cause to terminate the entire Easement as long as any of the Conservation Values can be protected.

-- a.
+a.
 Change of Circumstances.
-This Easement may be terminated or extinguished if circumstances arise in the future that render the Conservation Purposes of the Easement impossible to accomplish.
+This Easement may be terminated or extinguished if circumstances arise in the future that render the purpose of the Easement impossible to accomplish.
 In this event, this Easement may be extinguished only through judicial proceedings.
-Inability to carry on any or all of the permitted uses, or the unprofitability of doing so, shall not impair the validity of this Easement or be considered grounds for its termination or extinguishment. - b.
+Inability to carry on any or all of the permitted uses, or the unprofitability of doing so, shall not impair the validity of this Easement or be considered grounds for its termination or extinguishment.

+b.
 Condemnation.
 This Easement may be terminated or extinguished pursuant to the proper exercise of the power of eminent domain.
 If this Easement is taken, in whole or in part, by exercise of the power of eminent domain, Land Trust shall be entitled to compensation in accordance with applicable law.
 Owner and Land Trust shall act jointly to recover the full value of their interests in the Protected Property subject to the taking or in-lieu purchase and all direct and incidental damages resulting therefrom.
 All expenses reasonably incurred by Owner and Land Trust in connection with the taking or in-lieu purchase shall be paid out of the amount recovered.
-Land Trust's share of the balance of the amount recovered shall be determined in accordance with the Section 9.3(c). - c.
-Proceeds Upon Termination.
-This Easement constitutes a real property interest immediately vested in Land Trust, for purposes of condemnation.
-Following any termination or extinguishment of this Easement in whole or in part, Land Trust shall be entitled to a portion of the proceeds from any sale, exchange or involuntary conversion of the Protected Property.
+Land Trust's share of the balance of the amount recovered shall be determined in accordance with section 10.3(c).